-In order to attract and retain highly skilled executives and investment management professionals, a recruitment differential may be provided when hiring individuals executives from outside State service.
+In order to attract and retain highly skilled executives and investment management professionals, a recruitment differential may be provided when hiring individuals from outside State service.
 It is a one-time, front-end payment upon appointment and is designated as an incentive to accept a position.
-The amount of the differential is specific to each eligible executive's individual's personal circumstances.
-In no case shall a recruitment differential exceed 60% of a new hire's annual base salarypay.
-The following approvals are required and payback provisions apply:
+The amount of the differential is specific to each eligible individual's personal circumstances.
+In no case shall a recruitment differential exceed 60% of a new hire's annual base pay.
+The following approvals are required: